Introduction to NumPy genfromtxt

 Output:

-In this example we have used two data as input and we have printed two outputs with one passing the autostrip parameter and another one without passing through the autostrip parameter.
-We can see the difference in both the outputs where one has the empty spacing in between the values and another where the spaces are removed.
-The empty spaces will lead to unnecessary complication while working in a file so it is useful to include the auto strip parameter in our genfromtxt function.
+In this example, we have used two data as input, and we have printed two outputs, with one passing the autostrip parameter and another without passing through the autostrip parameter.
+There is a clear distinction between the two outputs – one with empty spaces between the values and another with the spaces removed.
+The empty spaces will lead to unnecessary complications while working in a file, so including the auto strip parameter in our genfromtxt function is helpful.

 Example #4

-In this example we have used the skip header parameter in our input data to skip specific number of values from our input data.
+In this example, we have used the skip header parameter in our input data to skip a specific number of values from our input data.

 Code: